What does exchange of contracts mean?

 Who's involved in the process of exchanging contracts?

-Buyer's solicitor: The buyer's conveyancer prepares the draft contract (usually based on the Law Society's Standard Terms of Sale) that is signed and exchanged, negotiated terms on the buyer's behalf, and organised the essential searches.
+Buyer's solicitor: the buyer's conveyancer prepares the draft contract (usually based on the Law Society's Standard Terms of Sale) that is signed and exchanged, with the negotiated terms on the buyer's behalf, and essential searches.

-Seller's solicitor: The seller's conveyancer will have disclosed information and checked that the proposed sale contract is acceptable to the seller.
+Seller's solicitor: the seller's conveyancer will have disclosed all information and checked that the proposed sale contract is acceptable to the seller.
 They will also have confirmed the documentation that shows that a mortgage lender is willing to lend against the property, if needed.

 Responsibilities of the buyer and seller in preparing for contract exchange